-In addition to these states, West Bengal, India's fourth most populous state with 91 million people, is experiencing one of the fastest growth rates of COVID-19 cases, with 10 districts having been declared hotspots.
+West Bengal, India's fourth most populous state with 91 million people, is experiencing one of the fastest growth rates of COVID-19 cases, with 10 districts having been declared hotspots.
 On Sunday, WB reported 101 new cases, increasing the overall total to 2,576 infections and 232 deaths.

 Given the very limited number of tests carried out by India authorities and the lack of medical facilities especially in rural areas, the actual number of coronavirus cases is undoubtedly much higher.

 India has performed just 1.81 tests per 1,000 people, less than one twentieth the inadequate US per capita testing rate, and far less even than Turkey and Iran.

 Even prior to the coronavirus pandemic, India’s large urban centres were highly vulnerable to, and breeding grounds for, diseases such as tuberculosis.
 A process of social devastation impoverishing large sections of India’s population has occurred over recent decades, driven by the pro-market reforms enforced by successive governments.